szcompressor/FZ-GPU/README.md

 # FZ-GPU: A Fast and High-Ratio Lossy Compressor for Scientific Data on GPUs

 This software is implemented and optimized based on the [cuSZ framework](https://github.com/szcompressor/cuSZ).
 Specifically, we modified cuSZ’s dual-quantization kernel in kernel/lorenzo_var.cuh and implement our bitshuffle and new lossless encode kernels in fz.cu.
+FZ-GPU performs compression and decompression together (we will provide options to do compression and decompression separately in the future).

 ## Environment
 - NVIDIA GPUs